Journey to Washington, D.C. – Day 3 (City Center – Supreme Court, Capitol Building, Smithsonian, Holocaust Museum, and Library of Congress)

 Capitol Building

 With the help of Representative John Carter, I was able to schedule a tour of the Capitol Building.
 I didn’t realize how big the building was until I arrived there.
-I stood there in awe thinking about how this was built way back, burned down, and built again with minimum tools.
-The details of the building respected past and present history.
+I stood there in awe, thinking about how this was built long ago, burned down, and rebuilt with minimal tools.
+The building’s details respected both its past and present history.

-One of the coolest facts I learned while here is that they built a Tomb for George Washington at the very bottom of the capitol.
-In the center of the Capitol Building, there is a compass that indicates a straight shot to where his tomb would be.
+One of the coolest facts I learned while here is that they built a Tomb for George Washington at the very bottom of the Capitol.
+In the center of the Capitol Building, there is a compass that points to a straight shot to his tomb.
 It is sectioned off on each floor to ensure no one disrupts or disrespects the idea behind it.
-However, due to Washington’s Mount Vernon Tomb and the family’s wishes, they kept him at his home on Mount Vernon.
+However, because of Washington’s Mount Vernon Tomb and the family’s wishes, they kept him at his home there.

-Another interesting piece of information I learned had to deal with the rotunda.
-Around the rotunda, there is an art piece that is a timeline of American history.
-It dates back the Christopher Columbus to modern day Space Exploration.
-It was interesting to see how they tied all pieces of history together to show the growth of our country.
+Another interesting piece of information I learned concerned the rotunda.
+Around the rotunda is an art piece that serves as a timeline of American history.
+It dates back to Christopher Columbus and modern-day Space Exploration.
+It was interesting to see how they tied allthe pieces of history together to show the growth of our country.

 Smithsonian Museum of Natural History

 I missed my chance at the Holocaust Museum, so I made my way to the Smithsonian Museum of Natural History.
-I’m not big on fossils, gems, minerals, etc., but I figured – why not?
+I’m not big on fossils, gems, or minerals, but I figured, why not?

-The part I spent the most amount of time it was the jewels.
+The part I spent the most time on was the jewels.
 There was such a beautiful display of jewels from all around the world, gifted to famous U.S. Diplomats.

 Holocaust Museum

-Though I missed my first opportunity, I did make my second opportunity for visiting the Holocaust Museum.
+Though I missed my first chance, I made my second visit to the Holocaust Museum.

 I was given a card of a special person who was involved in the Holocaust.
 My person was a survivor, but we know that was rare.
 As we made our way through the museum, I learned things I didn’t know previously.
 I knew Hitler was evil and the period was dreadful for Jews, but this museum really opened my eyes to much more.
-They had a lot of artifacts to show just how bad things were in the period.
+They had many artifacts to show how bad things were during the period.
 It walked us through how they brainwashed the country into believing the propaganda.

 It took days to get tickets for this, but I highly recommend going.